 An Action Item

-The biggest rule within all of these steps: keep the conversation going.
-In one event, we don’t just come home with little pieces of paper, but a handful of opportunities to connect with the future of our career one person at a time.
-But before this can happen, we need to follow up and follow through.
-With this small but powerful checklist, we can make every new conversation evolve into new opportunities.
+The most crucial tip out of all these steps: keep the conversation going.
+At one event, we have the potential to come home with more than just pieces of paper; we could return with a handful of chances to connect with the future of our career–but only if we follow up and follow through.
+With this little, but potent checklist, we can ensure that every new conversation blossoms into something more.